niveK77pur/BSP6-Microservices/Notes/MS-ResearchQuestions.md

 *__Methodology__: Answering this RQ was possible through the accumulation of answers in sections prior to this one, and by having a look at the [GitLab CI/CD workflow](GitLab-CICD).
 The RQ provided us with the basic knowledge required to understand the topic at hand, while the GitLab tutorial in particular gave us the first dive into the technology.
 Both lead us to answering this RQ.*

 *__Threats to validity:__ Very little knowledge on the technologies was present at the time of writing these correlations.
 In fact, the introductory GitLab tutorial brought the only experience.
 That said, some of the information may be incomplete or imprecise due to a lack of expertise.*

+**Methodology:** (0) Answer question *What is the relationship between DevOps and MSs?* (1) use the in-house hosted of gitlab service provided by the university.
+Request access to this service.
+(2) Create a repository where we store our application.
+Expected to along E4L app.
+(3) Create a pipeline to automate the build and deploy of app in a testing environment.

+Relation between DevOps & MS?

+# How can MS aspects be implemented using/in Docker?

 # What is the standard manner of modelling an architecture, and in particular how can we model MSs?